MaxCDX/ECS_163_final_team_13/README.md

 npm run dev
 ```

-Open the local URL printed by Vite, usually:
+Vite serves the app on a local URL such as:

 ```text
 http://127.0.0.1:5173/
 ```

-## Build

 Create a production build: